 Creative people make decisions.
 Lots of them.
 The more decisions, the more creative.
-How do many creative people generate brilliant, unique ideas in a short period of time?
+How do many creative people generate brilliant, unique ideas in a short period?
 What if we could harness this power?
 Read on and find out!

 Pre-session Survey